ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 as opposed to creating one gigantic migration archive per organization.

-This code snippet launches the creation of the GitHub archive.
+This code snippet above launches the creation of the GitHub archive.
-After waiting a bit one can inquire about its status, and once it's exported, download the archive.
+After waiting a bit one can inquire about its status, and once it's exported, download the archive:
 ```r
 migration_url <- migration[["url"]]
 repo <- "ropensci_magick"